 3. Rotator Cuff Tear: A rotator cuff tear happens when a patient sustains an injury to one of the four muscles that wrap around the upper portion of the arm bone.
 These muscles provide stability in the shoulder joint.
 Over time, the joint suffers due to a lack of stability and the onset of arthritis.
 The best treatment may be a shoulder replacement.

 What is a Total Shoulder Arthroplasty?

 The quick answer is that a total shoulder arthroplasty is a shoulder joint replacement.
-A total shoulder replacement is a surgical procedure designed to alleviate pain, improve range of motion and improve overall functional mobility by replacing the natural joint because of pain due to degenerative changes and/or severe rotator cuff dysfunction.
+A total shoulder replacement is a surgical procedure to alleviate pain, improve range of motion and improve overall functional mobility.
+The procedure replaces the natural joint because of pain due to degenerative changes and/or severe rotator cuff dysfunction.
+It is successful in treating severe pain and stiffness in the shoulder.
 There are two types of total shoulder replacement procedures: